Arafatulislamantor/YouTubeReVanced/README.md

  • Reboot

 ## Updating
-The modules support Magisk update which means you will receive updates from your Magisk app, downloading from github releases and reflashing is not necessary.
+Downloading from github releases and reflashing is necessary.
 To be able to update YouTube ReVanced version, you will need to:

+ • Download ReVanced Module

  • Update the ReVanced Module

  • Reboot